mdsufz/MuDoGeR/Manual_MuDoGeR.md

 The results of the **BUSCO** tool are located in the file `maker/busco/full_table_fbusco.csv`.
 The busco directory is found inside the `maker` directory.

-## 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes
+## 4.c: Selection of Eukaryotic Metagenome-Assembled Genomes Representatives
 In this special step, the user can pick representative Eukaryotic Metagenome-Assembled Genomes.
 The threshold for ANI clustering is set by default at 95 but the user has the option to change this value.

 Running 4.b: